 Ever wondered how other art teachers store their old lesson plans and samples?
 What about creating a balanced art curriculum or how to track what each class created?
 And what about inside the art room…what’s the best way to plan a theme-based art unit?
-I’ll show you.
+As the organized art teacher myself, I’ll show you.

 Not long ago, I stepped into my walk-in closet and cringed.
 Manila envelopes, stuffed with art lessons, occupied more space than my clothes.
 It wasn’t long ago that I re-classified my bedroom closet to art storage, but this had gotten out of hand.
 I had started to amass quite a collection of art lessons and given the fact that I rarely repeat a lesson.
 So it’s understandable that I outgrew this system.

 The manila envelope system worked well for a while, but because I don’t repeat many lessons, the manila envelopes turned into a huge storage problem.
 While I hate to throw anything away, there were many items that didn’t have to be stored.
 This is a general list of what I found in the envelopes:

 -3-4 teacher samples (I kept saving them after every new class, instead of keeping the best one)

 -20-30 lesson handouts (drawing aids, idea sheets, etc)

 -Photo clippings of subjects (calendars, magazine clippings, Internet pictures)